-Technical Analysis of Medibank attack
+Technical analysis of the Medibank attack

 The entry point used by threat actors to access the Medibank environment is using a high-level employee’s stolen credentials.
 A hacker stole a Medibank employee access credential (with high privilege) and sold it on a criminal forum that acts as a broker of stolen credentials.
 Another hacker or criminal group purchases the access credential and uses it to gain unauthorized access to Medibank networks and to plant backdoors to exfiltrate data silently.

 After the attackers gained initial access, they moved laterally across the Medibank networks, IT systems and discovered the location of sensitive data storage.
 Lateral movement is a technique that advanced threat actors use after gaining initial access to the target network/IT systems.
-They use various security tools, such as system and networking tools, to discover all endpoints devices that exist on the target network, map the target network, find where sensitive data are stored, and steal users’ access privileges.
+They use various security tools, such as system and networking tools, to discover all endpoint devices that exist on the target network, map the target network, find where sensitive data are stored, and steal users’ access privileges.
 This enables threat actors to escalate privileges, dive deep in the network and remain undetected for an extended period.
 After the attackers found where Medibank customers’ data was stored, they began collecting them in a zip folder.
 This zip folder was later moved from the Medibank network to the attackers’ external server.
-This was another failure which caught Medibank by surprise.
+This was another failure that caught Medibank by surprise.

-How Similar incidents to the Medibank cyberattack can be prevented?
+How similar incidents to the Medibank cyberattack can be prevented?

 It is estimated that the Medibank incident will cost the company between $25M and $35M.
-This cost estimate is likely to increase if there are legal fines that may be imposed by official regulatory bodies, change of customer Medicare cards, and lawsuits that individual customers could raise against the company in the future.
+This cost estimate is likely to increase if there are legal fines that may be imposed by official regulatory bodies, a change of customer Medicare cards, and lawsuits that individual customers could raise against the company in the future.
 It’s noteworthy that even after all this action, exposed clients will remain vulnerable.

 To be clear, preventing cyberattacks from happening completely is impossible; however, by implementing proper security procedures, organizations can reduce the likelihood of advanced cyberattacks: